Summary

 Citizen 13660: Tanforan

-Many of Okubo’s scenes show seemingly unending lines and crowds: lines to get vaccinated and lines to get into the post office, crowds in the mess hall, and crowds looking for their baggage.
+Many of Okubo’s scenes about Tanforan show seemingly unending lines and crowds.
+She filled these pages with lines to get vaccinated and lines to get into the post office, crowds in the mess hall, and crowds looking for their baggage.
 It must have been overwhelming and exhausting.

 Miné Okubo, Waiting in line to receive vaccinations, Tanforan Assembly Center, San Bruno, California, 1942, Japanese American National Museum, Los Angeles, CA, USA.

-After arriving at Tanforan, the siblings were separated, told to undress, and looked over by a nurse for smallpox.
-Next, they were ushered to registration where she had to fight for her and her brother to remain together and then, amongst looming bad weather, they trekked through the mud across the camp to the horse stables that were their designated living space.
+After arriving at Tanforan, the siblings were separated and told to undress for smallpox under the supervision of a nurse.
+Next, they were ushered to the registration where she had to fight for her and her brother to remain together.
+And then, amongst looming bad weather, they trekked through the mud across the camp to the horse stables that were their designated living space.

 The guide left us at the door of Stall 50.
 We walked in and dropped our things inside the entrance.
 The place was in semidarkness; light barely came through the dirty window on either side of the entrance.
 A swinging half-door divided the 20 by 9 ft. stall into two rooms.
 The roof sloped down from a height of twelve feet in the rear room to seven feet in the front room; below the rafters an open space extended the full length of the stable.
 The rear room had housed the horse and the front room the fodder.
 Both rooms showed signs of a hired white-washing.
 Spider webs, horse hair, and hay had been whitewashed with the walls.
 Huge spikes and nails stuck out all over the walls.
 A two-inch layer of dust covered the floor, but on removing it we discovered that linoleum the color of redwood had been placed over the rough manure-covered boards.